Samuel Angell: Life

 In 1832 the returns of a census of district surveyors were published by order of the House of Commons.
 At this time Angell was district surveyor for a 45-acre area of London encompassing the Liberty of Saffron Hill, Hatton Garden and Ely Rents, those parts of the parishes of St Clement Danes and St Mary-le-Strand within the liberty of the Duchy of Lancaster, and the precinct of the Savoy.
 He had held the post since April 1831.
 He stated that he was also surveyor to both the Sadlers and Clothworkers' companies.
 His address was given as 26, Ely Place.

 He was one of two architects co-opted onto the committee charged with selecting the design for the new buildings for the Foreign Office (although only as an advisor without voting rights), and in 1858 he was one of the witnesses questioned by the Select Committee of the House of Commons appointed to consider and report on the project, "in relation to the future Rebuilding of other offices on a uniform Plan".

-In 1861 he supervised the excavation of the remains of the mediaeval Chertsey Abbey.
+In 1861 he supervised the excavation of the remains of the mediaeval Chertsey Abbey in Surrey.

 Angell was a member of the Graphic Society and a Fellow of the Royal Institute of British Architects.
 He died on 28 November 1866 at Abbey Lodge, Chertsey.